ome/www.openmicroscopy.org/_posts/2015-12-03-bio-formats-cpp-5-1-6.md

     - boost-1.58: Removed (no longer used)
     - png: Updated to 1.6.19

-The software release is available at [http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.6](http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.6)
+The software release is available at [archived downloads](http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.6).

-Any problems or comments, please use the [OME Forums or mailing lists]({{ site.baseurl }}/support/)
+For any problems or comments, please use the [OME Forums or mailing lists]({{ site.baseurl }}/support/)